DeadNews/images-upload-cli/README.md

 yay -S python-images-upload-cli
 ```

-Windows executable attached to the github release.
+Windows executable is attached to the GitHub release.

 ## Hostings